virgesmith/UKCensusAPI/README.md

 ### Software

-- python3, pip, numpy and pandas
+- python3.4 or higher, with pip, numpy and pandas.
+The dependencies should install automatically.
+Python 2 is not supported.
 - R version 3.3.3 or higher (optional, if using the R interface)

 ### API key